Fraport Q3 Profit Up On Passenger Growth

 German airport operator Fraport earned more than expected in the third quarter, as a fourth runway at Frankfurt airport helped to increase the numbers of passengers it handled.

-Earnings before interest, taxes, depreciation and amortization (EBITDA) in the three months to September rose 30 percent to EUR€317 million (USD$405 million), the company said on Tuesday.
+Earnings before interest, taxes, depreciation and amortisation (EBITDA) in the three months to September rose 30 percent to EUR€317 million (USD$405 million), the company said on Tuesday.

 Fraport cut its expectations for revenue in 2012 and said sales will not exceed EUR€2.5 billion, as previously predicted, because it is investing less in Bulgarian airports Varna and Bourgas as well as its Peruvian airport in Lima.